renzon/poc-java-annotation/README.md

-Uses existing language     | Yes, function                    | No, Annotation was created Uses only Object Orient.   | No, functional programming       | Yes Unrestricted target        | Yes                              | No, need to define method, class, attribute Automatic Maaping          | Yes, but module must be imported | No, class scan needed Unrestricted params        | Yes                              | No, can't define var args and general classes Param keep code simple     | No, extra level of function      | Yes, only add attribute call Exec. independent of order | No                               | Yes Keep target integrety      | No, need fix with wraps          | Yes
+Uses existing language     | Yes, function                    | No, Annotation was created Uses only Object Orient.   | No, functional programming       | Yes Unrestricted target        | Yes                              | No, need to define method, class, attribute Automatic Mapping          | Yes, but module must be imported | No, class scan needed Unrestricted params        | Yes                              | No, can't define var args and general classes Unrestricted param types   | Yes                              | No, only primitives, Class, Enum or array of these types Param keep code simple     | No, extra level of function      | Yes, only add attribute call Exec. independent of order | No                               | Yes Keep target integrity      | No, need fix with wraps          | Yes
 # of methods/functions \*  | 3                                | 10
 Lines of Code \*\*         | 40                               | 187